- Sleeps: up to 10

 The beauty and variety of the surrounding countryside make it a photographer's and a painter’s heaven.

-Auch, the capital of the Gers, is well worth a visit, if only for its stunning cathedral.
+Auch, the capital of the Gers, is well worth a visit, for its stunning cathedral and excellent market (Thursdays and Saturdays).
 Toulouse has many art galleries, museums, world-class opera and music, as well as top-quality shops and restaurants.
-It’s also renowned for its Space Museum, plus the fascinating tours of the nearby Airbus factory.
+It’s also renowned for its Space Museum, plus fascinating tours of the nearby Airbus factory.

 Ski-ing in the Pyrénées is 2-hours' drive, Biarritz and its beaches are 2 to 3 hours’ drive.

-There are a number of “brocantes” (bric-a-brac shops) and “vide greniers” (attic sales) in the vicinity.
+There are a number of “brocantes” (bric-a-brac shops) and “vide greniers” (attic sales) in the vicinity especially during the summer months.

 There are several golf courses in the area.
 The nearest is at “Château de Barbet” (9 holes), about 5 kms drive.
 Full details are on their website: www.golf-barbet.com Tel: 05 62 61 96 61.